 Contemporary Significance

-Today, Fort Meade stands not only as a reminder of the military and frontier history of South Dakota but also as a symbol of national pride and unity.
+Today, Fort Meade stands not only as a reminder of South Dakota’s military and frontier history but also as a symbol of national pride and unity.

 Its association with the Star Spangled Banner makes it a focal point for understanding the evolution of patriotic traditions in the U.S. Visitors, history enthusiasts, and patriots alike can journey to the fort to delve deeper into the intertwining stories of military history and national identity.